Metal Roof vs. Shingles Cost: What Impacts How Much You Pay?

 5. Metal roofs can help lower energy costs.

 As with any material, there are pros and cons to a metal roof.
 But there are major pros when it comes to a metal roof’s energy efficiency.
 In the warmer months, they help keep homes cool.
-Metal roofs are reflective, and they block heat transmission to the inside of your home.
-You can even choose to coat the roof in specialized paint, which can reduce the cost of cooling the home even more.
+Metal roofs are reflective, and they block heat transmission to the inside of the home.
+Homeowners can even choose to coat the roof in specialized paint, which can reduce the cost of cooling the home even more.

 6. Homes with metal roofs have slightly higher resale value.